MicrosoftDocs/cpp-docs/docs/embedded/rtos-view.md

 ## Overview

-The RTOS Object Views allow for users to view various components of an RTOS while debugging their application.
+The RTOS Object View allows users to view various components of an RTOS while debugging their application.

 # [Visual Studio](#tab/visual-studio)